spelunky-fyi/Spelunky-2-Font-Editor/README.md

 The tool operates on the FNB font files from Spelunky 2 and their respective texture atlasses, however only as PNG.
 Wth this tool you can either create font using any system-installed font (bitmap, TTF, OTF, whatever Qt supports on your OS), or load manually designed font atlas and manually define the font glyphs.

 ## UNDER HEAVY DEVELOPMENT
 The tool is still not completed in full, thus no proper documentation is available at this point.
-Play with yourself.
+Play with the tool yourself.

 If the font looks badly offsetted in game, play with the Baseline setting.